-The Australian Institute for Teaching and School Leadership (AITSL) summarises learning intentions and success criteria in this document.
+The Australian Institute for Teaching and School Leadership (AITSL) summarises success criteria on their web site.

-Read Writing Measurable Learning Outcomes by Osters and Tui (2007).
-In order to achieve a learning outcome, students need precise information about what they must be able to demonstrate.
+In Writing Measurable Learning Outcomes (2007), Osters and Tui write that to achieve a learning outcome, students need precise information about what they must be able to demonstrate.
 The authors provide a number of examples of measurable learning outcomes for programs and students.

-Watch Word Study in Action Success Criteria (developed by Canadian Curriculum Services).
-The teacher exemplifies how to involve students in identifying success criteria.
+In Word Study in Action Success Criteria (developed by Canadian Curriculum Services), a teacher exemplifies how to involve students in identifying success criteria.